snooppr/snoop/README.en.md

   --headers , -H <User-Agent>
-                        Set the user-agent manually, the agent is enclosed in quotes, by default a random or overridden user-agent from the snoop database is set for each site.
+                        Set the user-agent manually, the agent is enclosed in quotes, by default a random or overridden user-agent from the snoop database is set for each site
-  --normal-mode, -N     Mode switch: SNOOPninja> normal mode> SNOOPninja.
-                        By_default (GNU/Linux Full Version) on
-                        'SNOOPninja mode': search acceleration ~ 25pct,
-                        RAM saving ~ 50pct, repeated 'flexible' connection on failed resources.
-SNOOPninja mode is only effective for Snoop for GNU/Linux Full Version.
-The default (on Windows) is 'normal mode'.
-                        In Demo Version, the mode switch is deactivated
 ```

 **Example**